Car Sharing and Sustainable Travel

 With changes to commuting and travel patterns as a result of Covid-19, more of us might be wondering whether our cars are worth keeping.
 Whilst electric vehicles are appealing for reducing emissions, they are still relatively expensive and not widely available second hand.
 They also have environmental impacts associated with their manufacture.

-And whilst Leeds does have a variety of ways to access vehicles flexibly if and when you need them – through the many taxi services, traditional car rentals or the city wide Enterprise Car Club which allows you to hire cars by the hour – you may still be reluctant to go completely car-free.
+Leeds has a variety of ways to access vehicles flexibly if and when you need them - through the many taxi services, traditional car rentals or the city wide Enterprise Car Club which allows you to hire cars by the hour - but you may still be reluctant to go completely car-free.

 The Sharing Economy